Values:

-Let’s Grow Together’s core work consists of four interconnected strategies: Infant Mental Health & Wellbeing; Speech, Language, Communication & Literacy; Early Years Care & Education; and the Schools Community.
+Let’s Grow Together is a community based service in Cork, that works alongside families and key people in children’s lives, to support their earliest development and wellbeing.
+Our core work consists of four interconnected strategies: Infant Mental Health & Wellbeing; Speech, Language, Communication & Literacy; Early Years Care & Education; and the Schools Community.
 These areas of focus are supported by an integrated monitoring and evaluation process.
 The strategies are underpinned by an Infant & Early Childhood Mental Health framework and connected by their common approaches of capacity building, integration, and quality improvement, to get every child’s life off to the best possible start.

 Prevention, Promotion & Early Intervention